-This class may be used in the following ways:
+This class is used in the following ways:

-2. The units with statewide impact, will be comprised of human resources professionals focusing on talent acquisition, classification, employee development, and human resources policy and information systems.
+The units with statewide impact, will be comprised of human resources professionals focusing on talent acquisition, classification, employee development, equal employment opportunity, and human resources policy and information systems.

 Receives general direction from a Statewide Human Resources Program Manager or other administrative official of higher grade.